liushuyu6666/GitTool_TypeScript/Readme.md

 The `Entrance` is designed to parse packed objects using minimal time and memory.
 To accomplish this, we should read the `.pack` file as less as possible.
 By observation, we know that
 1. `connected`: If an object is connected to `EntranceFile_A`, it means that its grandparent is `EntranceFile_A`, and it can be parsed by starting from `EntranceFile_A`.
 However, one `deltified` object connected to `EntranceFile_A` might not be stored in `A.pack`.
 Meanwhile,
 2. `stored`: a stored `deltified` object might not be connected to `EntranceFile_A`.
 We should start from the `EntranceFile` and read its associated `.pack` file once, parsing all its connected objects stored in it.
 Then, we can read other `.pack` files to parse the rest.
 For objects with multiple distributions, we need to find the `shortestDistribution` stored in the current `.pack` file to avoid reading a new `.pack` file.
-A `parsedSet` set is also needed to record all parsed objects.
+1. Both `_mapToEntranceNode` and `_mapToEntranceFile` serve the purpose of preventing duplicate `EntranceNode` or `EntranceFile`.

 # Chatgpt answer